 \textbf{Viusal-LiDAR Odometry.} Recently, there has been an increasing focus on visual-LiDAR odometry, which takes advantage of both 2D texture and 3D geometric features.
 Existing visual-LiDAR odometry can be classified into two categories: traditional methods and learning-based methods.
-For traditional methods, DEMO \cite{zhang2014real} employs LiDAR points to provide depth information for the RGB images.
-V-LOAM \cite{zhang2015visual} leverages the high-frequency estimated poses from visual odometry as a motion prior for low-frequency LiDAR odometry, resulting in refined motion estimation.
+For traditional methods, V-LOAM \cite{zhang2015visual} leverages the high-frequency estimated poses from visual odometry as a motion prior for the low-frequency LiDAR odometry, resulting in refined motion estimation.
 LIMO \cite{graeter2018limo} utilizes depth information derived from LiDAR points to alleviate the scale uncertainty that is intrinsic to monocular visual odometry.
 PL-LOAM \cite{huang2020lidar} provides a pure visual motion tracking method and a novel scale correction algorithm.
 DV-LOAM \cite{wang2021dv} is a SLAM framework including a two-stage direct visual odometry module, a LiDAR mapping module with considerations of dynamic objects, and a parallel global and local search loop closure detection module.
-SDV-LOAM \cite{yuan2023sdv} combines a semi-direct visual odometry with an adaptive sweep-to-map LiDAR odometry to tackle the challenges of 3D-2D depth correlation.
+SDV-LOAM \cite{yuan2023sdv} combines the semi-direct visual odometry with an adaptive sweep-to-map LiDAR odometry to tackle the challenges of 3D-2D depth correlation.
 For learning-based methods, MVL-SLAM \cite{an2022visual} employs the RCNN network architecture, fusing RGB images and multi-channel depth images from 3D LiDAR points.
 LIP-Loc \cite{shubodh2024lip} proposes a pre-training strategy for cross-modal localization, which utilizes contrastive learning to jointly train image and point encoders.
-However, the problem of natural data structure inconsistency between points and images is not fully considered before.
+However, the problem of natural data structure inconsistency between points and images has not been fully considered before.
 To the best of our knowledge, our work is the first visual-LiDAR odometry network with bi-directional structure alignment.